KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

   twisted into domination.
 - Asuras — warrior-deities
   bound to self-interest.
-- Mara’s Final Army — illusion and force
+- Mara's Final Army — illusion and force
   deployed to halt awakening.

 These are not merely figures,